 3.3 Distribution of Gastrointestinal Parasites Across Bush Animal Hosts

 The distribution of gastrointestinal parasites across the examined bush animal hosts is presented in Figure 1.
 Parasite occurrence varied among host species, although some parasites were consistently detected across all animals.

-Strongyloides spp. larvae were detected in all host species, with a prevalence of 100% across grasscutters, porcupines, wild cats, giant rats, and bush babies.
+The Strongyloides spp. larvae were detected in all host species, with a prevalence of 100% across grasscutters, porcupines, wild cats, giant rats, and bush babies.
 Trematode eggs (reported as Fasciolopsis spp.) were also widely distributed, with prevalence ranging from 33.3% in porcupines, wild cats, and giant rats to 44.4% in bush babies (Table 2).

 Among the adult helminths recovered, Ascaris spp. showed relatively high prevalence across hosts, with the highest occurrence in bush babies (55.6%) and grasscutters (51.9%).
-Trichuris spp. and Trichostrongylus spp. exhibited lower and more variable prevalence across host species, with some hosts showing no infection.
+Trichuris spp. , and Trichostrongylus spp. exhibited lower and more variable prevalence across host species, with some hosts showing no infection.

-Taenia spp. and Echinostoma spp. eggs were detected across all host groups, with prevalence generally ranging between 22.2% and 33.3%.
+Taenia spp., and Echinostoma spp. eggs were detected across all host groups, with prevalence generally ranging between 22.2% and 33.3%.
 Overall, parasite distribution patterns indicate that multiple bush animal species may serve as reservoirs for gastrointestinal parasites, although variations in prevalence were observed among hosts.

 Table 2: Distribution of gastrointestinal parasites across bush animal hosts in Akure, Nigeria